ffund/ml-notebooks/notebooks/2-linear-regression-case-study.md

 Since the article is nominally abou the attractiveness of the instructor, we will train the simple linear regression on the `bty_avg` feature.

-In the cell that follows, write code to
+In the cell that follows, we will write code to

 * use `sklearn` to fit a simple linear regression model on the training set, using `bty_avg` as the feature on which to train.
 Save your fitted model in a variable `reg_simple`.
 * print the intercept and coefficient of the model.